aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2016/aspose-words-for-net-16-1-0-release-notes/_index.md

 There are 133 improvements and fixes in this regular monthly release.
 The most notable are:

-- Implemented auto-fit table grid calculation for multiple classes of tables
+- Implemented auto-fit table grid calculation for several classes of tables
 - EMF+ images now can be rendered without the GDI+
 - Comments rendering improved
 - Word 6.0 binary DOC files are supported now